soundpress/nycadministrativecode/docs/c31/index.rst

 4. The minimum fine for an immediately hazardous violation of article 110 of this chapter or chapter 33 of the New York city building code shall be $2,000.

 5. The minimum fine for a major violation of article 110 of this chapter or chapter 33 of the New York city building code shall be $1,000.

+6. For (i) a violation of section 28-211.1 or (ii) where a tenant protection plan is required pursuant to section 28-120.1, but has not been submitted to the department, the minimum fine shall be no less than $10,000 and, for each subsequent offense, no less than $25,000.